linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![sound_normal](icon/sound_normal.svg).
 2. Turn on **Speaker** switch to enable the speaker.
-3. Adjust the output volume and left right balance.
+3. Adjust the output volume and left/right balance.

 #### Set Microphone